From Ibram X. Kendi’s book How to Be An Antiracist:

 Our staff has created an antiracism book club that meets virtually each month to encourage each other to continue learning and growing on these issues.

-1. We commit to providing more opportunities for BIPOC to be represented in Athens, Georgia as yoga instructors and studio members.
+1. We commit to providing more opportunities for BIPOC to be represented in Athens and Atlanta as yoga instructors and studio members.
 We are currently developing a sliding scale yoga teacher training system, along with scholarships for BIPOC.
 This scale is not created out of belief that BIPOC cannot afford the programming; instead it is meant to be reflective of the pay inequity that exists for people of color in this country.

 2. We commit to use our platform to advocate for social change, raise money that supports local causes and amplify BIPOC’s voices.
 We will continue to amplify voices of those who have been silenced while challenging those who have not to be allies in this fight against racism and oppression.

 3. We commit to listen and learn from people from all lived experiences and changing our behaviors, thinking and policies to reflect our antiracist beliefs and fight oppression in all forms.